-If at any point during the semester, the faculty member believes that the student’s absences from class threaten the academic integrity of the class or the accomplishment of established learning objectives, the faculty member should contact Disability Services immediately.
-After consulting with the faculty member, Disability Services will contact the student to review his/her current situation regarding absences from class and reevaluate the attendance accommodation.
-As needed and as appropriate, Disability Services and faculty will determine if other accommodations (e.g., grade of incomplete, course withdrawal) may be more appropriate given the student’s needs at that time.
+If at any point during the semester, the faculty member believes that the student’s absences from class threaten the academic integrity of the class or the accomplishment of established learning objectives, the faculty member should contact Accessibility Services immediately.
+After consulting with the faculty member, Accessibility Services will contact the student to review his/her current situation regarding absences from class and reevaluate the attendance accommodation.
+As needed and as appropriate, Accessibility Services and faculty will determine if other accommodations (e.g., grade of incomplete, course withdrawal) may be more appropriate given the student’s needs at that time.

 If it is determined that it is not possible to consider the attendance accommodations because attendance is an essential requirement of the class, then the student will be informed and will be given the opportunity to discuss other accommodation options with Accessibility Services including incomplete grades, course withdrawal, and/or withdrawal from the university.